 I am a Post-Doctoral Associate at the Center for International and Security Studies at Maryland (CISSM), and an Adjunct Fellow at the Center for European Policy Analysis.
 I hold a Ph.D. in Political Science from Columbia University.

-My research focuses on the sources of support for populist parties in Eastern and Central Europe.
+My research focus is the democratic backsliding and the spread of populist actors in East Central Europe.
 My dissertation explains the success of these parties in the region as a function of the economic policy choices made by left-leaning parties of the post-Communist era.
-My main research interests also include Russia’s domestic and foreign policy, the political situation in Ukraine, and the Russian-Ukrainian conflict.
+I also explore the commonality in factors underlying the decline of leftist parties and the rise of populist right across Europe.

+Throughout my time in the doctoral program, I have collaborated with the Institute for the Study of War, the Brookings Institution, Eurasia Group, and Freedom House.
 I have authored several reports and studies, including “Stifling the Public Sphere: Media and Civil Society: Russia,” for the National Endowment for Democracy; and “Putin’s Information Warfare in Ukraine.
 Soviet Origins of Russia’s Hybrid Warfare.
 Analytical Report,” for the Institute for the Study of War.

 I hold an M.A. and MPhil in Political Science from Columbia University as well as a Candidate Degree in Economics and a B.A. in Economics and Finance from the Higher School of Economics.